swiftlang/swift-evolution/schedule.md

 ## Proposals awaiting scheduling

+## Merged proposals that are out of scope for Swift 3.0, but will be scheduled when it is done

 * [SE-0079: Allow using optional binding to upgrade `self` from a weak to strong reference](proposals/0079-upgrade-self-from-weak-to-strong.md)
 * [SE-0100: Add sequence-based initializers and merge methods to Dictionary](proposals/0100-add-sequence-based-init-and-merge-to-dictionary.md)